-What does this Policy Cover?
+3. What does this Policy Cover?

-- The use of all IT resources provided by HRC - All devices irrespective of ownership when connected to the HRC My Device Wi-Fi network which may be used by any HRC student - This policy also applies to College and non-College owned equipment e.g. personal Laptops, home PCs for the duration that the equipment is connected using the College network or systems.
+- The use of all IT resources provided by HRC - All devices irrespective of ownership when connected to the HRC My Device Wi-Fi network which may be used by any member of HRC student - This policy also applies to College and non-College owned equipment e.g. personal Laptops, home PCs when connected to the College network or systems, directly and/or via the VPN, for the duration that the equipment is using the College network or systems.

-Acceptable Use of IT Resources
+4. Acceptable Use of IT Resources